LindemannRock/craft-translation-manager/README.md

 A comprehensive translation management system for Craft CMS 5 with Formie integration, advanced filtering, and enterprise-grade security.

+## Why Translation Manager?

+Translation Manager was created to solve critical gaps in Craft CMS multi-language workflows.

+**The Primary Problem**: Managing site translations shouldn't require static language files and redeployments for every text change.
+Traditional approaches meant:
+- Editing PHP language files manually for every translation update
+- Redeploying the entire site for simple text changes
+- No centralized interface to manage all site translations
+- Difficult to track what needs translation vs what's already translated

+**The Formie Problem**: Our first major integration tackled [Formie](https://verbb.io/craft-plugins/formie/features) forms, which had even more complex translation challenges:
+- Duplicating entire forms for each language (maintenance nightmare)
+- No way to translate field labels, placeholders, dropdown options, error messages
+- Form translations scattered across multiple files and locations
+- No efficient workflow for translating all field properties

+**Our Solution**: Translation Manager provides a unified Control Panel interface to manage both site translations (through custom categories) and all Formie form elements.
+Changes are instantly available without touching code files or redeploying.

 ## Features

 - **Multi-Site Translation Support**: